 Families often ask about the relationship between admission and financial aid decisions.
 We choose to make admission decisions separately from financial aid decisions, so a child may be admitted to Whitfield but be denied financial aid.
 With our limited financial aid budget, this is a reality for a good number of applicants at every grade level and one reason we encourage families to pursue multiple options when finances are a concern.

 The steps for applying for financial aid at Whitfield are as follows:

 1. Complete online the Parents’ Financial Statement (PFS) of the School and Student Service for Financial Aid (SSS).
 Please complete and submit this application by the admission application deadline.
-Please note: SSS does not begin to accept 2018-2019 PFS applications until October 2, 2018.
-Therefore, applications need to be completed between October 2, 2018 and January 15, 2019 for all grades except 9 and between October 2, 2018 and December 14, 2018 for applicants to grade 9.
-In order to complete the PFS, parents will need estimated income and financial numbers for 2018; completing your 2018 taxes is not necessary to complete the PFS.
+Please note: SSS does not begin to accept 2019-2020 PFS applications until mid-October 2019.
+Therefore, applications need to be completed between then and January 14, 2020 for all grades except 9 and between mid-October and December 13, 2019 for applicants to grade 9.
+In order to complete the PFS, parents will need estimated income and financial numbers for 2019; completing your 2019 taxes is not necessary to complete the PFS.
 Financial aid is generally allocated by March.
 We do ask that you upload your 2018 1040 and W2 to SSS by the PFS deadline.

-2. Please send a copy of your 2018 Federal Tax Return (Form 1040 and all supplemental forms) and your 2018 W-2 forms to SSS as soon as possible but no later than March 1, 2019.
-If this is your first year applying for financial aid, we ask that you also submit this tax documentation for 2017.
+2. Please send a copy of your 2019 Federal Tax Return (Form 1040 and all supplemental forms) and your 2019 W-2 forms to SSS as soon as possible but no later than May 1, 2020.
 If you own your own business or farm, we ask that you also complete the Business/Farm Statement.

 Financial aid notifications are included with the admission decisions whenever possible.